FlickerSoul/gapper/docs/Tutorials/gap_-Keywords.md

 gap_name: The name of the test case.
 gap_extra_points: The extra credit of the test case.
 gap_override_check: The custom equality check function.
+gap_easy_context: Whether to use context directly in gap override tests.
 gap_override_test: The custom test function.
+gap_pre_hooks: The custom functions run before tests.
-gap_post_checks: The custom post check functions.
+gap_post_hooks: The custom functions run after tests.
 gap_description: The description of the test case.
 gap_is_pipeline: Whether the test case is a pipeline.
 gap_max_score: The max score of the test case.
 This and gap_weight cannot be specified as the same time.
 gap_weight: The weight of the test case.
-This and gap_max_score cannot be specified as the same time.
+This and gap_max_score cannot be specified as the same time. .
 ```

 ## How To Specify Them In `@test_case()` And `@test_cases`